MurtadhaS/BottomDialogList/README.md

 ## Gradle
              implementation 'com.mantissa.bottomdialoglist:BottomDialogList:1.0.1'

-or you can use Maven
+or you can use Maven:

 ## Maven